Helen Andrews: Wokeness is being caused by female domination

 Back yet?
 Yeah, so I'll include my opinion on this theory before the videos, or else the reader may never get to this.
 Peak Stupidity has long maintained that Wokeness has been pushed - again, not necessarily all via precise planning - on America and the "West" for obvious reasons of cultural ruination.
 The people behind it, and the useful non-idiots who run this Cultural Revolution WANT to ruin nations. it's not just some boner about which we can explain to them how they've been making some terrible mistakes here.

 Call them Communists, whatever, and I will, but either way, these Communists understand at some level that Feminism is a powerful way to ruin the nuclear family.
 They've been very successful at implementing it and achieving that result.
 Is the BLT-G+ business, the hard-core anti-White programme, and all the rest of what we call Wokeness just another weapon to go along with Feminism to attain these ends?
 Or, is it just that the female domination of formerly male endeavors results in support for all these things, because women like to be "inclusive" and caring... of weirdos and anyone NOT normal... well, the reasons that Miss Andrews theorizes very convincingly?
-In other words, this theory says Feminism has had an unintended affect of changing what was just Political Correctness or even normality into Wokeness due to this pervasiveness of female
+In other words, this theory says Feminism has had an unintended affect of changing what was just Political Correctness or even normality into Wokeness due to this pervasiveness of female thinking feelings.

 What I can see is an interplay between the theory of Wokeness origins Peak Stupidity has supported and that of Miss Andrews.
 Feminism has been pushed on us for half a century, and the Wokeness has been pushed for somewhat less time by the same crowd.
-It's a synergism for the the Commies that the preponderance of woman in these positions, a result of Feminism, now means Wokeness can spread quickly and be pushed by the useful female idiots with more power than women have ever had before.
+It's a synergism for the the Commies that the preponderance of women in these positions, a result of Feminism, now means Wokeness can spread quickly and be pushed by the useful female idiots with more power than women have ever had before.
 If this theory is correct, until Feminism is destroyed, something I don't see happening very quickly, it'll be much more difficult to destroy Wokeness.
 Boys, we're in a tight spot!

 After all that, I never really addressed the basic premise of Miss Andrews' theory, that Wokeness is "fundamentally female".
 Is that the case?